-If a student does not meet good academic standing, they fall into one of two categories:
+If a student doesn't meet good academic standing, they fall into one of two categories:

 Status Definition How do I get back to good standing?
 Academic Warning Students will be placed in a warning status if they fail to meet one or both of Ridgewater's cumulative academic standards (cumulative 2.00 GPA and/or completion rate of 66.67%).
 After being placed on warning, students will have one academic term to meet the cumulative standards.
 Students who meet the cumulative standards will return to good standing.
-Failure to meet the cumulative standards will result in Academic Suspension.
+Failure to meet the cumulative standards

+will result in Academic

+Suspension.

 Academic Suspension Students who are suspended will need to complete an appeal.
-The appeal will document what beyond their control caused them to be unsuccessful and what they have done to mitigate the circumstances that caused the suspension.
+The appeal will document what beyond their control caused them to be unsuccessful and what have they done to mitigate the circumstances that caused the suspension.
 Typically, students meet with a counselor to identify areas where the student can improve, and to set reasonable goals for the following term.
 These areas are key considerations in a suspension appeal.

-When a student is on Academic Warning, their advisor will talk with them to identify areas where improvement can be made.
-However, sometimes there is no way to avoid a pending suspension.
-Therefore, we encourage students to evaluate their options with their advisor and high school guidance counselor.
+When a student is on Academic Warning, their advisor will talk with them about what happened the last semester to be able to identify areas where improvements can be made.
+Suggestions like how to better manage their time, tutoring, etc. often are what is needed in order to assist the student towards success.

+However, sometimes there is no way to avoid a pending suspension, even with excellent grades and completing all of your classes in the next semester.
+Therefore, we encourage students to evaluate their options with their Ridgewater College advisor and high school guidance counselor.